vpiotr/ncast/README.md

 **Validation rules:**
 - Negative values cannot be cast to unsigned types
 - Values must fit within target type's range (uses `std::numeric_limits`)
-- **High-precision range checking**: Uses `long double` intermediate calculations for maximum accuracy, ensuring proper validation even when converting to/from `long double` types
+- **High-precision range checking**: Uses centralized widening types (`long double` for floating-point, `long long` for integer comparisons) for maximum accuracy, ensuring proper validation even when converting to/from `long double` types
 - Special floating-point values are handled properly:
   - NaN can only be converted between floating-point types
   - Infinity can only be converted between floating-point types